 A study carried out in the U.K. and published in New England Journal of Medicine (NEJM) identifies the most common symptoms of male menopause as a decreased sex drive, including a lower frequency of the morning erection, and erectile dysfunction.

 Other symptoms described by the team include a loss of energy, an inability to walk more than 1 kilometer, or 0.62 miles, and difficulty engaging in vigorous activity, such as running or lifting heavy objects.
 Kneeling, bending and stooping become more difficult.

 Sadness and fatigue are also attributed to the change in male hormone levels.

 Items that the team did not link to male menopause include problems getting up from a chair, anxiety, nervousness, poor concentration, feeling of worthlessness, and changes in sleeping patterns.

 What causes the male menopause?

-Most men in their seventies have at least 40% less testosterone in their system than they did when they were 30.
+Most men in their seventies have at least 40 percent less testosterone in their system than they did when they were 30 years old.

 However, the normal decline of testosterone levels that comes with age is not believed to be the cause of male menopause.
 If it were, every man would experience it, and this is not the case.

-According to the British Association of Urological Surgeon3 (BAUS), who refer to the male menopause as Androgen Deficiency in the Ageing Male (ADAM), "The overall picture associated with ADAM is, therefore, very complex."
+The British Association of Urological Surgeons (BAUS), who refer to the male menopause as Androgen Deficiency in the Aging Male (ADAM), describe the situation as "very complex."